openfisca/openfisca-doc/source/coding-the-legislation/writing_yaml_tests.md

 In this case, there is another convention:

-- do not include the variables directly as keys of the `input` but instead define new keys corresponding to the entities:
+- Do not include the variables directly as keys of the `input`.
+Instead, define new keys corresponding to the entities:

     ```yaml
     - name: "IRPP - Famille ayant des revenus salariaux de 20 000 €"